stefanrush/weightof.it/README.md

 weightof.it
 ===========

-Compare JavaScript libraries by weight
+Compare JavaScript libraries by weight (file size)

 Setup
 -----